cfpb/design-system/docs/pages/data-visualization-1.md

         variation_description: >-
           A date/time chart is a line chart which graphs continuous data over a period of time.
 The chart includes buttons to select time ranges of 1, 3, or 5 years.
-The x axis is always based on time, and the period of time can be controlled in more detail with the slider control.
+The X axis is always based on time, and the period of time can be controlled in more detail with the slider control.
           Clicking and dragging the handles of the slider changes the length of time displayed in the chart, while moving the slider within the bar